ipozdeev/it-skills-for-research/command-line.md

 ## exercises

+- study command `grep` and the pipe operator `|`;

+Create text file 'commandline-cheatsheet.txt', where for each of the following tasks, there is a line with the command(s) that does(do) it:

+- create directory `temp/`;
+- change working directory to `temp/` (assuming `temp/` exists);
+- write 'hello world' to file called `hello.txt`;
+- list all files and folders in the *parent* folder of `temp/`;
+- list all currently processes running;
+- kill process with ID 666;
+- write the contents of environment variable `$PATH` to file `path.txt`;
+- find file 'hello.txt' in the parent of the current directory;
+- find all `.png` files in your home directory and subdirectories;
+- find where the executable of command `echo` is located;
+- find text 'Select all processes' in the manual of command `ps` (that is, in the output of command `man ps`);
+- write the last 20 commands you've executed to file `commands.txt`.

 Using the shell of your choice:

 - write a bash script (one you could execute on a Linux server) called 'runner.sh' which prints the message provided by the user as an argument to the script; for instance,